nemanjam/traefik-proxy/apps/dokku/README.md

 # lista all installed plugins
 dokku plugin:list

-# check if letsencrypt is installed
+# check if letsencrypt is installed, doesnt work
 # it is included in apps/dokku/dokku-data/plugin-list
 dokku plugin:installed letsencrypt